mostaryjahan/mostaryjahan/README.md

 <h6 align="center">A Full-Stack Developer passionate about building scalable applications and solving real-world problems.</h6>

 ## About Me:
-I am a Full-Stack Developer with a strong focus on building practical and scalable web applications.
-During my internship, I gained hands-on experience by working on real-world projects, and now, as a **Junior Backend Developer**, where I work on developing robust APIs, managing databases, and improving system performance.
+I am a Full-Stack Developer with practical experience in building web applications.
+During my internship, I worked on real projects that gave me experience in both frontend and backend development.
+Currently, as a **Junior Backend Developer**, I focus on creating APIs, managing databases, and ensuring systems run efficiently.
+I enjoy seeing the results of my work and how it benefits users.

-I enjoy contributing to projects that solve real problems and give me the chance to grow alongside other developers.
-Recently, I’ve been interested in strengthening my knowledge of databases, especially MySQL and PostgreSQL, to deliver more reliable backend solutions.
+I like taking on challenges that help me grow and learn from other developers.
+I also enjoy contributing to meaningful projects and have recently been focusing on databases like MySQL and PostgreSQL to make backend systems more reliable.

+My goal is to work on projects that solve real problems, collaborate with other developers, and keep improving my skills while building useful and dependable web applications.

 - 🌱 I’m currently learning **MySql, PostgreSql**
 - 👨‍💻 All of my projects are available at [https://mostary-jahan.vercel.app](https://mostary-jahan.vercel.app)